 Our press was protected by the First Amendment — the only business in America specifically protected by the Constitution — not primarily to amuse and entertain, not to emphasize the trivial and the sentimental, not to simply “give the public what it wants”–but to inform, to arouse, to reflect, to state our dangers and our opportunities, to indicate our crises and our choices, to lead, mold, educate and sometimes even anger public opinion.~ John F. Kennedy, Presidential Library & Museum

-The Value of a Progressive Perspective
+The Value of the Independent Progressive Perspective

-Second, a progressive perspective goes beyond the liberal view.
+Second, an independent progressive perspective goes beyond the liberal view.
 Progressives support economic justice, in addition to human rights and dignity-for-all.
 While liberals do support human rights, they are fiscally conservative.
-Since economic opportunity is the component that gives real teeth to protected rights, it’s a major dividing issue between progressives and liberals.
+Since economic opportunity is the catalyst that gives real teeth to protected rights, it’s a major dividing issue between progressives and liberals.
 The other financial divide is Big Money in politics.
 Progressives see it as nothing less than legalized corruption.
 Liberals are often comfortable with Big Money and oblivious to any deleterious impact it has on democracy.
 Liberal news programs (much like many conservative news outlets) are aligned with the wealthy status quo, that is, The Establishment.

-Finally, progressive news outlets consider peer-reviewed science to be a highly reliable and objective source of information.
+Finally, independent progressive news outlets consider peer-reviewed science to be a highly reliable and objective source of information.
 Referring to the much-flaunted “climate debate,” for example, we may argue that good science (or the lack of it) is a distinguishing characteristic between the progressive viewpoint and the conservative viewpoint.

 Evaluating a News Source

-- Is it factually accurate?
+- Is it factually correct?

 - What is the context?
 (A quote taken out of context, for instance, may be misleading.)